oclipa/reactjs-cheat-sheet/README.md

 To understand `useCallback()`, it is crucial to remember that JavaScript functions are objects, which means that, by default, they get created anew whenever they are called.
 If this is not desirable, it is necessary to cache the function and re-use the cached version.

 At first glance, the `useCallback()` hook appears to work in a similar fashion to the `useEffect()` hook: it allows control over how a function behaves based on changes to a dependency.
-The crucial difference between the two hooks is that, while `useEffect()` controls whether a function runs, `useCallback()` controls whether a function is re-created before being run.
+It does not, however, actually run a function; it merely returns a callback to a function.

-The hook works by caching the wrapped function and then only re-executing it once a dependency has changed.
+The hook works by caching the wrapped function and then only re-creating it once a dependency has changed.

-For example, in the following case it may not be desirable for `setIngredients()` to be created anew the enclosing function is executed (e.g. this might involve an expensive HTTP call):
+For example, in the following case it may not be desirable for `setIngredients()` to be created anew every time `filterIngredientsHandler` is triggered (e.g. this might involve an expensive HTTP call):

 ```js
   const filteredIngredientsHandler = (filteredIngredients) => {